anilmainali/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 ## Establish Environment

 1\.
-Download and install environmental components on your laptop or a virtual instance.
+Download and install a virtualization utility on your laptop or a virtual instance.

    * Vagrant

-   * VMWare Fusion on Mac runs Windows
+   * VMWare

    TODO: Instead of doing all the work below, the results of it has been encapsulated into a Docker image at ...